Cezero/dnd_tools/packages/shared/docs/feature-system/formatting/usage-guidelines.md

 The formatting system is used by multiple other systems in the D&D Tools project, including the [Class System](../class-system/README.md) and [Race System](../race-system/README.md), to display feature progressions in a consistent and user-friendly manner.

+## 🆕 **Recent GroupingId Integration**

+The formatting system has been updated to use **`groupingId`-based grouping** instead of the previous entity type-based grouping approach.
+This change improves the accuracy of feature grouping and transition detection by using logical grouping identifiers rather than entity type classifications.

+### **Key Changes for Agents**

+1. **Grouping Logic**: Entities are now grouped by their `groupingId` value rather than by entity type and subtype
+2. **Transition Detection**: Transition detection now works with logical grouping rather than entity type grouping
+3. **Maintained Architecture**: All changes preserve the 6-layer architecture and 6-phase processing flow
+4. **Enhanced Accuracy**: The new approach correctly handles complex feature scenarios without false transitions

+### **GroupingId Behavior**

+- **`groupingId = 0`**: Represents ungrouped entities that are formatted individually
+- **`groupingId > 0`**: Represents logically grouped entities that are formatted together as a unit
+- **Default Value**: All entities have a `groupingId` that defaults to 0 if not explicitly set
+- **No Validation Required**: The system assumes `groupingId` is always present and valid

 ## 🏗️ **Architecture Principles**

 For complete architecture overview and layer descriptions, see **[README.md](./README.md)**.